isbeorn/nina.docs/docs/troubleshooting/general.md

 To open event viewer, go to the windows search bar, enter "Event Viewer" and open the app.

 Once inside the app, go to the "Windows Logs -> Application" (1).
 Then go to "Filter Current Log..."
 (2) and narrow down the "Event Sources" (3) to only select ".NET Runtime" in the pop up window and click "OK".
 After the filter is applied, you will find all event source in the list in the middle (4).
-There head for the message that contains "Appliction: NINA.exe" in the Detail section (5).
+There head for the message that contains "Application: NINA.exe" in the Detail section (5).
 This will show the complete stack trace of why the application crashed.
 This is useful information that can be posted to the contributors that can analyze this further.